-On January 21, 2004, the Washington State Department of Transportation (employer) filed a petition for clarification of an existing bargaining unit with the Public Employment Relations Commission under WAC 391-35-026(1), seeking division of a bargaining unit of employees currently represented by the International Federation of Professional and Technical Engineers, Local 17 (union).
-An investigation conference was conducted on February 19, 2004, by Hearing Officer Starr H. Knutson.

-The employer filed a letter on March 4, 2004, in which it stated the parties had reached agreement that the unit did not mix supervisors and non-supervisors and requested withdrawal of the petition.
-The Executive Director accepts the employer's request and issues this order closing the case.
+On January 16, 2004, the Washington Federation of State Employees (union) filed a petition for clarification of an existing bargaining unit with the Public Employment Relations Commission under WAC 391-35-026(1), seeking division of a bargaining unit of Department of General Administration employees currently represented by the union.
+Prior to the conduct of an investigation conference, the union filed a letter on February 3, 2004, in which it requested withdrawal of the petition.
+The Executive Director accepts the union's request and issues this order closing the case.